-The primary market for RGGI CO_2 allowances consists mainly of the auctions where allowances are initially sold.
-Once a CO_2 allowance is purchased in the primary market, it can then be resold in the secondary market.
-The secondary market for RGGI CO_2 allowances comprises the trading of physical allowances and financial derivatives, such as futures and options contracts.
+The primary market for RGGI CO2 allowances consists mainly of the auctions where allowances are initially sold.
+Once a CO2 allowance is purchased in the primary market, it can then be resold in the secondary market.
+The secondary market for RGGI CO2 allowances comprises the trading of physical allowances and financial derivatives, such as futures and options contracts.

 The secondary market is important for several reasons.
-First, it gives firms an ability to obtain CO_2 allowances at any time during the three months between the RGGI auctions.
+First, it gives firms an ability to obtain CO2 allowances at any time during the three months between the RGGI auctions.
 Second, it provides firms a way to protect themselves against the potential volatility of future auction clearing prices.
 Third, it provides price signals that assist firms in making investment decisions in markets affected by the cost of RGGI compliance.

-This report provides a summary of activity in the secondary market in the fourth quarter of 2014 and discusses the results of our market power screens.
+This report provides a summary of activity in the secondary market in the first quarter of 2015 and discusses the results of our market power screens.
 Several patterns have emerged in this period in the secondary market:

-- CO2 Allowance Prices The average transfer price of CO2 allowances in COATS during the fourth quarter of 2014 was \$5.22, approximately 7 percent higher than in the prior quarter and 69 percent higher than the fourth quarter of 2013.
-Prices increased steadily throughout the quarter, rising from approximately \$4.95 at the start of October to a daily high of \$5.32 in mid-December. - Secondary Market Activity Trading increased significantly from previous quarters as compliance entities prepared to satisfy their compliance obligations for the second control period by the March 2, 2015 deadline.
-The volume of: - ✓ CO2 allowance transfers between unaffiliated firms was 41.6 million, up from 14.2 million allowances in the previous quarter and from 35.6 million allowances in the fourth quarter of 2013; and - ✓ Futures trading was 53.7 million allowances in the fourth quarter of 2014, up from 11.2 million in the prior quarter and from 45.9 million in the fourth quarter of 2013. - CO2 Allowance Holdings The share of CO2 allowances that were held by compliance entities and their affiliates at the end of the fourth quarter of 2014 was approximately 81 percent out of 403 million allowances in circulation.
-Approximately 66 percent of the allowances in circulation will be needed for second control period compliance.
+- CO2 Allowance Prices The average transfer price of CO2 allowances in COATS during the first quarter of 2015 was \$5.46, approximately five percent higher than in the prior quarter and 41 percent higher than the first quarter of 2014.
+Prices generally increased in January, remained around \$5.50 in February, and decreased steadily in March.
+At the end of the quarter price levels were approximately \$5.35. - Secondary Market Activity Secondary market activity decreased significantly from the fourth quarter of 2014 but increased from the first quarter of 2014. - ✓ The total volume of CO2 allowance transfers between unaffiliated firms was 34.4 million, down 20 percent from 43.1 million allowances in the previous quarter, but up 15 percent from 29.8 million allowances in the first quarter of 2014. - ✓ The total volume of trading of RGGI futures listed on ICE was 29.3 million CO2 allowances in the first quarter of 2015, down 46 percent from 53.7 million in the prior quarter but up 40 percent from 20.9 million in the first quarter of 2014. - CO2 Allowance Holdings The share of CO2 allowances that were held by compliance entities and their affiliates at the end of the first quarter of 2015 was 62 percent (out of approximately 154 million allowances in circulation).
+This excludes allowances that will be surrendered for second control period compliance.

-We evaluate information on the holdings of CO_2 allowances and allowance derivatives as well as the demand for allowances to identify firms that may have acquired a position that raises competitive concerns.
+We evaluate information on the holdings of CO2 allowances and allowance derivatives as well as the demand for allowances to identify firms that may have acquired a position that raises competitive concerns.
 In the current study period, we find no evidence of anticompetitive conduct.